 Your most local primary schools are Haberdashers' Aske's Hatcham Temple Grove, Kender, and Edmund Waller.
 And all have good nurseries, from 3 years.

-Central New Cross - an eight minute walk - has handsome historical buildings (even James Bond has passed through in Skyfall!), a Curzon cinema and contemporary art gallery, plus an increasing number of pubs and eateries such as The Rosemary (organic Hungarian fayre), The White Hart, The Rose Inn, The New Cross House, The Telegraph at the Earl of Derby and The Amersham Arms.
+Central New Cross - an eight minute walk - has handsome historical buildings (even Daniel Craig as James Bond has passed through in Skyfall!), a Curzon cinema and contemporary art gallery (Goldsmiths CCA), plus an increasing number of pubs and eateries such as The Rosemary (organic Hungarian fayre), The Rose Inn, The New Cross House, The Telegraph at the Earl of Derby and The Amersham Arms.

-Nunhead - with its high street village vibe - is close too: we like Ayres bakery, Bambuni deli and FC Soper wet fish shop, as well as El Vermut, The Old Nun’s Head and Babette.
+Nunhead - with its high street village vibe - is close too: we rate Ayres bakery and FC Soper wet fish shop, as well as El Vermut and Mother Superior bottle shops, Kudu Grill (book ahead) and The Old Nun’s Head pub.

 Deptford, Greenwich and Peckham Rye are also close for markets and more.

-For the regular ‘big shop’, the big Sainsbury's with Argos that's just by New Cross Gate Station will serve you well, or it's a short drive to large Tesco stores on Old Kent Road or Surrey Quays, or Aldi or Asda.
+For ‘big shops’, the big Sainsbury's that's just by New Cross Gate Station will serve you well, or it's a short drive to large Tesco stores on Old Kent Road (or Surrey Quays), or Lidl, Aldi or Asda.